awsdocs/amazon-connect-admin-guide/doc_source/prompts.md

 You can upload a pre\-recorded \.wav file to use for your prompt, or record one in the web application\.

 We recommend using 8 KHz \.wav files that are less than 50 MB and less than 5 minutes long\.
-If you use higher rated audio libraries, such as 16 KHz or 16 bit files, Amazon Connect has to down sample them into 8 KHz samples due to PSTN limitations \(here's a Wikipedia article that provides details: [G\.711](https://en.wikipedia.org/wiki/G.711)\)\.
+If you use higher rated audio libraries, such as 16 KHz or 16 bit files, Amazon Connect has to down sample them into 8 KHz samples because of PSTN limitations\.
 This may result in low quality audio\.
+For more information, see the following Wikipedia article: [G\.711](https://en.wikipedia.org/wiki/G.711)\.

 ## Maximum length for prompts<a name="max-length-for-prompts"></a>